chrisdale44/spot-hub/README.md

 **A Progressive Web App for mapping skateboarding spots and skateboarding media across the globe.**

-Currently in Alpha Release phase, Spot Hub is a project I plan to release publically later this year to fill a gap in the skateboarding community for discovering locations and street obstacles worldwide and the history of tricks done at each spot.
+Currently in Alpha Release phase, Spot Hub is a project I plan to release publicly later this year to fill a gap in the skateboarding community for discovering locations and street obstacles worldwide and the history of tricks done at each spot.

 ## Objectives